willy68/pg-router/README.md

 `Router::CONFIG_CACHE_POOL_FACTORY` allows you to use a custom PSR-6 compatible cache pool implementation,
 but this parameter is optional.

-### Using FileCache with MarkRegexCollector
+### Using FileCache with Regex Collector

-The router uses `MarkRegexCollector` by default to compile and cache route patterns.
-The `FileCache` class provides a simple file-based caching solution that works well with the `MarkRegexCollector`.
+The `FileCache` class provides a simple file-based caching solution that works well with all regex collectors.

 Here's a practical example of using `FileCache` with route collectors: